Site logo

 #4: Oldenburg horses ($40,000-$100,000)

-Oldenburg horses are uniquely-colored warmbloods that grow to 16 hands, with a few reaching 17.2 hands.
+Oldenburg horses, uniquely-colored warmbloods, grow to 16 hands, some to 17.2 hands.
 They are rare horses, though.
-There are only 200 approved sires and 7,000 mares currently.
+The population includes 200 approved sires and 7,000 mares.

 Oldenburgs are kind, willing horses, happy to work under saddle and in the fields.
 Some even haul loads.
 However, superior foals are bred for racing and dressage competitions.